MESAHub/mesa/notes/eos_composition_partials_implementation_progress.md

 6. Verify the complete Brunt EOS-composition contraction and the current-iterate `chiX_face` Jacobian treatment.
 Second EOS composition derivatives are out of scope for this slice.
-7. Current policy is wired: MLT/TDC convective regions and semiconvection enter `Dmix_implicit`; rotation and other non-semiconvective transport remain in `Dmix_explicit` unless separately promoted.
+7. Current policy is wired: MLT/TDC convective regions, semiconvection, and thermohaline enter `Dmix_implicit`; rotation and other non-promoted transport remain in `Dmix_explicit` unless separately promoted.